 - Firmware updates if applicable

 Every 12 Months (For New York Specifically): New York’s climate creates unique challenges.
 Coastal humidity, salt air, seasonal temperature extremes, and hard water all stress refrigeration systems.
-Annual professional service is strongly recommended for NYC homeowners.
+Annual service by experienced, licensed, and insured appliance technicians is strongly recommended for NYC homeowners.

 When to Schedule Your First Service